Lake Texcoco: Geography

-The Valley of Mexico is a basin with an average elevation of 2236 m above mean sea level located in the southern highlands of Mexico's central altiplano.
-Lake Texcoco formerly extended over a large portion of the southern half of the basin, where it was the largest of an interconnected chain of five major and several smaller lakes (the other main lakes being Lakes Xaltocan, Zumpango, Chalco, and Xochimilco).
-Much of the lake was fed from groundwater aquifers; fresh water poured in from Lake Chalco and Xochimilco's freshwater springs, and the thermal springs of Zumpango and Xaltocan, as well as some in Texcoco itself, provided saline water.
+The Valley of Mexico is a large natural basin located in the southern highlands of Mexico's central altiplano, with an average elevation of 2236 m above mean sea level.
+Lake Texcoco formerly extended over a large portion of the southern half of this basin, where it was the largest of an interconnected chain of five major and several smaller lakes (the other major lakes being Lakes Xaltocan, Zumpango, Chalco, and Xochimilco).
+Much of the lake was fed by groundwater aquifers; freshwater poured in from Lake Chalco and Xochimilco's freshwater springs, while the thermal springs of Zumpango and Xaltocan, as well as some in Texcoco itself, provided saline water.
 During periods of high water levels—typically after the May-to-October rainy seasons—the lakes were often joined as one body of water, at an average elevation of 2242 m above mean sea level.
 In the drier winter months the lake system tended to separate into individual bodies of water, a flow that was mitigated by the construction of dikes and causeways in the Late Postclassic period (1200–1521 CE) of Mesoamerican chronology.
 Lake Texcoco was the lowest-lying of all the lakes, and occupied the minimum elevation in the valley so that water ultimately drained towards it.
 The Valley of Mexico is a closed or endorheic basin.
 Because there is no outflow, evapotranspiration is estimated to be 72–79% of precipitation.